- Solar advice hub

 The main advantage of a battery is it allows you to increase your self-consumption – that is, the amount of your own solar electricity you use – by enabling you to run your home on solar after the sun goes down.

-➕ It's possible to add another battery to your system later on
+➕ It's possible to increase your storage capacity later on

 When you’re buying a solar battery, you want to get the right size for your home.